 Quick wins: Remove public buckets; enforce TLS; prevent default-open security groups; enable object-lock/immutability where supported.

-Metric: # of misconfigurations auto-remediated; % of resources covered by guardrails. - Incident response you can actually run.
+Metric: # of misconfigurations auto-remediated; % of resources covered by guardrails.

 What it is: Clear ownership, isolation steps, comms plan, and decision thresholds.
 Pre-stage playbooks for ransomware, account takeover, vendor compromise, and deepfake fraud.